Infrathrone-Devops-Park/ztd-github-actions-demo/README.md

 # ZTD — GitHub Actions Demo

-Teaching repository for **Zero to DevOps Engineer — Phase 3, Week 6 (GitHub Actions)**.
+Teaching repository for GitHub Actions.

-A tiny Python calculator wired up with the full set of Week-6 workflow constructs, so every lecture demo has a live, green reference.
+A tiny Python calculator wired up with the full set of workflow constructs,

 ## What's here